 Sustainable consumption and production of plastic, for example, design for reuse and recyclability, as well as alternatives to plastics;

 Reduction of litter from sea-based sources, for example, through port reception facilities for waste from ships and fishing-for-litter schemes.

 In addition, the project supports awareness raising about sustainable consumption and production of plastic and enhances policy dialogues between the EU, regional organisations and partner countries concerning plastic production and management.
 In Japan and Singapore, the project focuses on policy dialogue as well as on enhancing green procurement policies, processes and cooperation.

-Pilot projects in China, Indonesia, the Philippines, Thailand and Vietnam will test new approaches or up- scaled best practices for plastic waste management, sustainable consumption and production of plastic or litter reduction from sea-based sources.
+More than 20 pilot projects in China, Indonesia, the Philippines, Thailand and Vietnam test new approaches or the upscaling of best practices for plastic waste management, sustainable consumption and production of plastic or litter reduction from sea-based sources.
 Knowledge exchange is fostered, for example, through workshops and conferences, webinars, study trips and communication campaigns.